phip1611/1brc-rust/README.md

   byte
   - uses optimized AVX instructions, which rustc surprisingly can't use, even with `RUSTFLAGS=-C target-cpu=native`
+- encode all measurements as integers multiplied by ten
+  - `-15.7` -> `-157`
+  - --> no f32 on hot path
-- I never iterate any data twice / more than necessary
+- never iterate any data twice / more than necessary
   - first look for `;`, then for `\n`
 - **NO** allocations on the hot path (use pre-allocated buffers where necessary)
 - there are faster hashing algorithms than the one from the standard library,